Quinine Sulfate CapsulesPronunciation

-Quinine Sulfate Capsules use for the treatment or prevention of nocturnal leg cramps may result in serious and life threatening hematologic reactions, including thrombocytopenia and hemolytic uremic syndrome/thrombotic thrombocytopenic purpura (HUS/TTP).
+Quinine sulfate use for the treatment or prevention of nocturnal leg cramps may result in serious and life-threatening hematologic reactions, including thrombocytopenia and hemolytic uremic syndrome/thrombotic thrombocytopenic purpura (HUS/TTP).
 Chronic renal impairment associated with the development of TTP has been reported.
-The risk associated with Quinine Sulfate Capsules use in the absence of evidence of its effectiveness in the treatment or prevention of nocturnal leg cramps outweighs any potential benefit (see WARNINGS).
+The risk associated with quinine sulfate use in the absence of evidence of its effectiveness in the treatment or prevention of nocturnal leg cramps outweighs any potential benefit (see WARNINGS).

-Quinine sulfate oral capsules are not approved for:
+Quinine Sulfate Capsules USP are not approved for:

 - Treatment of severe or complicated P. falciparum malaria.

 - Treatment or prevention of nocturnal leg cramps [see Warnings and Precautions (5.1)].

 For treatment of uncomplicated P. falciparum malaria in adults: Orally, 648 mg (two capsules) every 8 hours for 7 days [see Clinical Studies (14)].

 Quinine Sulfate Capsules USP should be taken with food to minimize gastric upset [see Clinical Pharmacology (12.3)].

 In patients with acute uncomplicated malaria and severe chronic renal impairment, the following dosage regimen is recommended: one loading dose of 648 mg Quinine Sulfate Capsules USP, followed 12 hours later by maintenance doses of 324 mg every 12 hours.